osisoft/OMF-Developer-Companion-Guide/docs/OMF_Type_msg.rst

 +----------------+-------------+---------------+-------------------+

 Notes:
-  The property type object, and the array of item type object are not supported by PI Server.
+  The property type object, and the array of item type object are not supported by PI AF Server.
   Properties with ``isindex`` keyword must be of type String.
   Poperties of a dynamic type with the ``isindex`` keyword must also include a format that has been set to date-time.
   Properties with the ``isname`` keyword must be of type String.